shaylazheng/quant-analytics-platform/README.md

 # quant-analytics-platform
-A growing collection of foundational quantitative trading strategies, packaged together on the same platform
+A growing collection of foundational quantitative trading strategies, packaged together on the same platform, using the AlphaVantage API.